nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 typing speed is fast, you can operate the application faster than other `GUI` applications; `GUI` applications allow you to interact with the application through graphical icons such as buttons. <br>

+You do not have to worry at all even if you are new to CLI applications as this user guide will take you through step by step on how various features of the **Sellah** can be utilised, all geared towards providing the best possible experience for you. <br>

 If you are interested, jump to [Section 2 - Quick Start](#2-quick-start) to learn how to optimise your inventory using **Sellah**. <br>